District Health Mitigation Plan

 Monitoring and Evaluating Suspected, Presumptive and Confirmed COVID-19 cases

-- Staff and students are required to stay home when not feeling well.
+- Staff and students are encouraged to stay home when not feeling well.

-- CDC and Pima County guidelines will be followed with regard to necessary quarantine, isolation and return to work or school protocols.
+- CDC and ADHS guidelines will be followed with regard to necessary isolation and return to work or school protocols.
+Click here to read the ADHS Guidelines

 - Health Services and school staff responsible for attendance will work in collaboration to manage the tracking of student absences and ensure adherence to ADHS guidelines.